babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 ### Join the Babelfish community

-Be part of the community and help to improve Babelfish even more.
+Be part of the community and help to improve Babelfish.
 If you want to [contribute to Babelfish](/docs/contributing), simply reach out to us.